open-o/common-tosca-aria/README.md

 Development
 -----------

-You do not want to install with `pip`, but instead work directly with the source files:
+Instead of installing with `pip`, it would be easier to work directly with the source files:

 	pip install virtualenv
 	virtualenv env